anyaevostinar/anyaevostinar.github.io/classes/201-w21/hw1.md

 Finished making your game?
 Great job!
 Here are some more things to try if you have extra time and desire to do more.
-These extensions are completely optional (and don't come with any extra credit).
 Leave `GuessingGame.java` with your solution to the assignment above and create a new file called `GuessingGameExtended.java` if you want to submit these extensions for comments.
 If you want comments, be sure to note in the header of that file what extensions you did.
 * Print the player's score after they win the game.
 The score is the number of guesses they needed to win.